Goodie01/Melinoe/README.md

 # Melinoe
+The goal here is to provide a testing framework that can cover testing all aspects of a application in a similar method, that can have new components added to it as needed.
+Eg Testing a thick client GUI application.

 Melinoë is a chthonic nymph or goddess invoked in one of the Orphic Hymns and represented as a bringer of nightmares and madness.
 This seems particularly suitable for a testing framework.

-The goal here is to provide a testing framework that can cover testing all aspects of a application in a similar method, that can have new components added to it as needed.
-Eg Testing a thick client GUI application.
+Hecate is most often shown holding a pair of torches or a key, perfect for a component that shines a light on outgoing often invisible requests.

 ### Goals
 1. Test a web application